Alocasia Zebrina

 Alocasia Zebrina Propagation

 You can propagate alocasia zebrina by separating out a new smaller plants that grow at the base.
-You’ll need to take the plants out of the soil to do it and be careful when separating them so you damage the roots as little as possible.
+So you need a plant this is big and mature enough that is has divided and there are a few stems already.
+You can then to take the plants out of the soil and shake as much of the soil off as you can, then divide the plants up.
+You need to be really careful when separating them so you damage the roots as little as possible.
+Make sure with each stem you can get a good system.
 Then pot all the plants up separately in their own pots.
+I would wait a few days before watering them so any damage has healed over.

 Where To Buy